 What is a recovery room scam?

-Imagine that you have already fallen for a scam.
-Perhaps someone has convinced you to invest in a company that turns out to be fake.
-You lose some of your hard-earned money.
+Imagine someone convinced you to invest in a company that turns out to be fake.
+You lose some of your hard-earned money to this scam.
 You may be feeling angry, embarrassed and worried about paying the bills.
 You can’t believe this happened to you and you desperately want your money back.

 Then one day someone contacts you.
 They might tell you they work for a bank or law enforcement.
 They convince you they are trustworthy and need your help to catch the people who took your money.
 And the person will say that they can help you get your money back.
 All you need to do is pay them a fee to help recover your money.